MLfinal-project/demo-repository/README.md

-# Welcome to your organization's demo respository
+# This is the final project for Professor Lin Chia-Yu's Machine Learning course.
-Dataset:CZII - CryoET Object Identification from kaggle
+We use the dataset:CZII - CryoET Object Identification from kaggle